Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2. Combined Approach Based on Generalized

 \section{Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2}

-The combined approach for the expansion of iterated Stratonovich stochastic integrals of multiplicities 1 to 4, based on generalized multiple and repeated Fourier series has been considered in \cite{2013}-\cite{2017-1}.
-In this article we consider the case of second multiplicity of iterated Stratonovich stochastic integrals.
-At that we prove the mean-square convergence of the expansion of iterated Stratonovich stochastic integrals using the another method in comparison with the method from papers \cite{2013}, \cite{2013a}.
+The use of generalized multiple and iterated Fourier series by various complete orthonormal systems of functions in the space $L_2([t, T])$ for the expansion of iterated Ito and Stratonovich stochastic integrals is reflected in a number of works of the author \cite{2013}-\cite{01}.
+In these papers, several new approaches to the mean-square approximation of iterated stochastic integrals were proposed and developed.
+One of the mentioned approaches (the so-called combined approach) for the expansion of iterated Stratonovich stochastic integrals of multiplicities 1 to 4 based on generalized multiple and iterated Fourier series has been considered in \cite{2013a}.
+In this article, we consider the case of second multiplicity of iterated Stratonovich stochastic integrals.
+At that, we prove the mean-square convergence of the expansion of iterated Stratonovich stochastic integrals using the another method in comparison with the method from \cite{2013a}.